mmacomber0/mmacomber0.github.io/_posts/2022-08-28-migrated-to-github-pages.md

 Just starting off this awesome blog.
 I've got everything migrated over, and I was able to delete my old hosting account!

-Check out this GitHub repo to see how this page it put together using GitHub Pages / Jekyll: [mmacomber0.github.io](https://github.com/mmacomber0/mmacomber0.github.io).
+Check out this GitHub repo to see how this site is put together using GitHub Pages / Jekyll: [mmacomber0.github.io](https://github.com/mmacomber0/mmacomber0.github.io).

 It wonderfully simple, and more importantly, free!